You've been wanting to learn to play the guitar for a while now, right? Well, no better time than right now!

 Q. How frequent will my lessons be?

 A. My strong recommendation is to commit to taking weekly or bi-weekly lessons.
 I've found that making a commitment helps enormously with reaching your goals, and too much time in between lessons is detrimental to focus.
 After 3 weeks, you might start to forget what you were working on!
-A 5-lesson package is a good way to try out consistent lessons and see how much progress you make.
+A 5- or 10-lesson package is a good way to try out consistent lessons and see how much progress you make.

 Q. Can I just take monthly or occasional lessons?